 Presence of associated disease condition that requires optimization

-Many of the obesity associated disease conditions require optimization before going for surgery.
-Obesity itself constitutes a risk factor for post-operative complications.
+Many of the obesity-associated disease conditions need optimization before going for surgery.
+Obesity itself constitutes a risk factor for postoperative complications.
 Thus, additional cost may be incurred during the pre-operative period.

 Payment Plan By Your Surgeon

 Some surgeons have an arrangement where clients are made to pay for the cost of surgery in piecemeal.
 This may be with or without interest.
 Therefore, one of the ways of reducing the cost of gastric banding is to seek for such arrangement and compare to know the one that is right for you.

 It is also essential to prepare for other miscellaneous expenses such as the cost of diets after the surgery, gym membership, clothes (as weight loss is associated with loosening of clothes necessitating adjustment or buying new ones).